boustrophedon/taskerizer/README.md

 # Motivation

 One of my biggest personal problems is choosing something to start working on, or literally just the act of starting to do something.
+(See [this video for more information](https://www.youtube.com/watch?v=_Nz9-6Mp614))

 I can list the things I need to do in a todo app, but then I just let them sit there and gather.
 I read in an article that the concept behind SuperMemo is to flip the relationship between computers and humans with regards to memory: instead of programming the computer to remember facts for you, supermemo programs you to recall the facts yourself.